block42-blockchain-company/thornode-telegram-bot/README.md

 ## Production
 In production you do not want to use mock data from the local endpoint but real network data.
-To get real data just set `DEBUG=False` in your environment variables and the bot will use available seed nodes for data retrieval.
+To get real data just set `DEBUG=False` and all other environment variables as described in the 'Set environment variables' section.
+If you're using docker-compose to run this Bot, modify the existing variables in `variables.env` file (No need to set DEBUG as there's no DEBUG mode in the docker version).

 ### Docker Standalone
 To run the bot as a docker container, make sure you have docker installed (see: https://docs.docker.com/get-docker).